wldhg/15na-ap/README.md

 -   **GCC/G++ 7+**
 -   **Boost C++**: `boost`, `boost_sytem`, `boost_date_time`, `boost_random` (for `socket.io-client-cpp`)
 -   **OpenSSL Library** (for `socket.io-client-cpp`)

+Other used libraries are included in this repository as a form of submodule.

 ## How To Build